JackV2020/Neural-Networks-Understand-Create-Train-Use/README.md

 - Pears: € 2 for 1 kg
 - Potatoes: € 3 for 5 kg

-We can put this in a structured table which we call a 3 x 2 matrix:
+We can put this in a structured table that we call a 3 x 2 matrix:

 (3 x 2 matrix because we have 3 rows and 2 columns)